 - Maintaining your own identity

-The carer’s assessment will take place somewhere that is convenient for you, in your home, the home of the person you care for, or elsewhere if you prefer.
+Even if the person you care for has refused an assessment or support, you can still have a carer’s needs assessment, and you can ask for it to take place somewhere that is convenient for you, in your home, the home of the person you care for, or elsewhere if you prefer.

 If you are over 18 and want to discuss your caring role more contact the Integrated Service Team for your area.